writeaway/writeaway/README.md

-# Redaxtor
+# WriteAway
-Redaxtor is a JavaScript library for editing CMS pieces, pages and internationalisation on the client side.
+WriteAway is a JavaScript library for editing CMS pieces, pages and internationalisation on the client side.
 Based on [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/).
 Built with [Webpack](https://webpack.github.io/).
 Written in ES2015.